Justice Dennis G. Eveleigh was born on

 Affairs Advisory Board, Judges’ Advisory Committee on E-Filing, and the

 Civil Commission.
-Justice Eveleigh currently serves as the chairperson of the Rules Committee of the Superior Court.
+Justice Eveleigh currently serves as the chairperson of the Rules Committee of the Superior Court and as the Administrative Judge of the Appellate System.